 What is a bridging loan?

-A bridging loan is a short-term borrowing solution, which is secured against a property you own.
-They can be used if you need to fund plans quickly, but you don’t have the money readily available.
+A bridging loan is a short-term borrowing solution that is secured against a property.
+They can be used if you need to fund plans quickly but don’t have the money readily available.

 In other words, these loans help to ‘bridge the gap’ until you have sorted out a longer-term financial solution.